These Double Chocolate Brownies are moist and chewy with big ole chocolatey chunks throughout! Make them into muffins or into a slice, bakers choice!

 You could even include these extra ingredients into the mixture before baking to create some extra unique brownies.

-- Prepare the flax eggs* and let sit for a couple of minutes while you chop or break-up your dark chocolate.
+- Prepare the flax eggs (in notes) and let sit for a couple of minutes while you chop or break-up your dark chocolate.

 - Whisk the sugar, melted coconut oil and flax eggs in your large bowl.